bolliebrain/pearceys-picnics/README.md

 - Credit

 ## **User Experience (UX)**
--First Time Visitor Goals:
+First Time Visitor Goals:

-- As a First Time Visitor I want to understand the main purpose of the site and learn more about the organisation.
+- A. As a First Time Visitor I want to understand the main purpose of the site and learn more about the organisation.
-- As a First Time Visitor I want to be able to navigate through the site easily.
+- B. As a First Time Visitor I want to be able to navigate through the site easily.
-- As a First Time Visitor I want to be able to be able to know the event locations.
-- As a First Time Visitor I want to be able to able to find out what aspects are available.
+- C. As a First Time Visitor I want to be able to able to find out what aspects are available to me.

 Returning Visitor Goals:
-- As a Returning Visitor, I want to be able to navigate through the site and access content quickly.
+- A. As a Returning Visitor, I want to be able to navigate through the site and access content quickly.
-- As a Returning Visitor, I want to be able to check event locations quickly and easily.
+- B. As a Returning Visitor, I want to be able to check event locations quickly and easily.
-- As a Returning Visitor, I want to be able to contact the organisation, ask any questions or give feedback.
+- C. As a Returning Visitor, I want to be able to contact the organisation, ask any questions - or give feedback.

 Frequent User Goals
-- As a Frequent User, I want to be able to sign-up easily for updated and offers available.
+- As a Frequent User, I want to be able to sign-up easily for offers available and be kept up to date.

 ## Features